* "The Good Samaritan" was made possible by "The Artsy Bible Study".

 * Luke 10:38 "As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him."

 * Luke uniquely records this visit to Martha and Mary's house.
-He begins recording many such unique events started in Luke 9:51 (or Luke 10:1) and continues to Luke 18:14 (i.e., the sending of the seventy-two in Luke 10:1-23, a unique visit to Martha and Mary's house in Luke 10:38-42, ten healed of leprosy in Luke 17:11-19).
+He begins recording many events unique to his gospel starting in Luke 9:51 (or 10:1) till Luke 18:14 (i.e., the sending of the seventy-two in 10:1-23, a unique visit to Martha and Mary's house in 10:38-42, ten healed of leprosy in 17:11-19).
 Much in these eight plus chapters are parables unique to Luke's gospel.
 (See a chart comparing Jesus' parables by using the link above.)
-Luke 18:15, Matthew 19:13, and Mark 10:13 record the same event, people bringing little children to Jesus.
-The events only recorded in Luke's mid-chapters seems to document events that happened during Jesus' trip to Jerusalem for the Feast of Dedication (winter) as John 10:22 records.
-Jesus was crucified during the Feast of Passover (spring).
-If these facts are true then its possible that Luke 17:11 or possibly Luke 18:31 documents the start of Jesus' final trip to Jerusalem.
-(See chart to the right.)

 >How did this show her love for Jesus?